Nicolas-Sempere/Nicolas-Sempere/README.md

 I'm Nicolas Sempéré, an engineer with a love for problem-solving using computers.
 My primary coding interests include languages like Python, Java, C, C++, and Rust.
-When I'm not coding, you'll often find me tackling Cybersecurity challenges (CTFs), trying to find vulnerabilities in computer systems.

 ---